kyberdrb/clean_pacman_cache_dir/README.md

                    continue
                append the token to the inferredPackageVersion
    9. remove the dash `-` at the end of `inferredPackageName` and `inferredPackageVersion`
-   10. Use the `inferredPackageName` to find the matching key in the `installedPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithTheirRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
+   10. Use the `inferredPackageName` to find the matching key in the `locallyInstalledPackages` collection When the key is found (and thus the package is locally installed on the system), add a new entry to `packageVersionsWithTheirRelatedDownloadedFiles` using the `downloadedPackageVersion` a key
    11. When the key is missing (`nullptr`) (and thus the package had been uninstalled from the system), add the `filename` to the collection `packageFilesDesignatedForDeletion`
 6. Iterate all entries in `packageFilesDesignatedForDeletion`
    1. Move all entries into a separate directory `PACKAGE_CEMETERY` inside the pacman's cache directory
-7. Iterate all entries in `installedPackages`
+7. Iterate all entries in `locallyInstalledPackages`
    1. For each `installedPackage`
       1. if the package is in the list of `IgnoredPkgs` in the pacman's configuration file - likely in `/etc/pacman.conf` (parse or read with `libalpm`?)
          1. continue (skip the deletion of the package - the packages are ignored for good reasons - either they have a strong systemic effect on the system and may cause malfunction of the system, or they are licensed with other than open-source license which may after update stop functioning)